NSSAC/EpiHiper/docs/configuration/model.rst

 both having the default weight of `\omega = 1.0`.

 Regarding infectivity, people in either of the states :math:`Isymp` and :math:`Iasymp` can transmit infections, with the asymptomatic reduction in infectivity being 60\% and thus :math:`\beta_\iota(Iasymp) = 0.40` while the susceptibility and infectivity values of all other health states have the default value of :math:`1.0`.
-In addition, the user may define a collection of \emph{edge traits} to associate with each edge or node, see Section :doc:`traits` for full details.
+In addition, the user may define a collection of **traits** to associate with each edge or node, see Section :doc:`traits` for full details.

 For each time step, and for each person :math:`P`, the propensities :math:`\rho` from :eq:`propensity-main` are collected across all edges :math:`e` and contact configurations `T` as the sequence :math:`\rho_P = (\rho(P, P', T, e)_{P', T, e})`.
 To determine if :math:`P` becomes infected is modeled using a Gillespie process :cite:p:`Gillespie:76,Gillespie:77` the person :math:`P'` to whom one attributes :math:`P` becoming infected is also determined as part of this step.
 The full details are given in the supplementary material.

 To determine if an infection takes place, and also to whom we attribute the infection (e.g., :math:`P'` or :math:`P''` in  :numref:`epihiper-toy-network`, we use the Direct Gillespie Method.

 **Contagion model assumptions**.
 It is assumed that (i) propensities for a person are independent across contact configurations, and (ii) that during any time step no person can change their health state.
 The first assumption is quite common and not unreasonable for the contact networks that are used.
 The second assumption can always be accommodated by reducing the size of the time step.
-Its real purpose is to ensure \emph{order invariance} of contacts within a time step, thus providing the required guarantee for algorithm correctness.
+Its real purpose is to ensure **order invariance** of contacts within a time step, thus providing the required guarantee for algorithm correctness.

 .. list-table:: EpiHiper core model parameters
   :name: core-model-parameters